SamanthaF901/ELK-Project1-/README.md

 | Web-2    | NO                  |   20.185.244.244     |
 | ELK-VM   | NO                  |   20.185.244.244     |

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - _TODO: What is the main advantage of automating configuration with Ansible?_

+The main advantage of using Ansible is that it is a free and user friendly tool that simplifies several tasks such as application installation and configuration.

 The playbook implements the following tasks: